Trentino - Veneto | Valsugana cycle path

 A harder (and more traffic congested too) alternative, anyway very rewarding, is the road climbing to Bosentino starting from Calceranica, on the Lake Caldonazzo.
 After reaching Bosentino you continue towards Vigolo Vattaro passing through the Valsorda valley at the sight of the majestic Vigolana, the mountain on top of the valley.
 From Vigolo you cycle until you reach Valsorda from where you can decide whether heading to Mattarello, a district of Trento located south of the city, or diverting towards San Rocco and Villazzano, hilly districts to the east of the city.
 Reaching Trento from these two places is really obvious.

 Trentino is a province rich in cycle routes and two wheel itineraries.
-The Etschtal Cycle path, the Cycle path of the Chiese Valley, the Cycle path of the Non Valley..., are just a few examples of itineraries to go discovering the beauties of the territory and nature.
-If you prefer mountain bike, we’re sure you’ll find our MTB routes really interesting!
+The Etschtal Cycle path, the Cycle path of the Chiese Valley, the Cycle path of the Non Valley and, obviously, Valsugana cycleway..., are just a few examples of itineraries to go discovering the beauties of the territory and nature.

 Besides the many villages, castles, and monuments, also Nature, here, has been lavish and you’ll notice immediately observing the mountains, visiting the biotopes and pausing to watch the flow of river Brenta.
 Those who love animals can easily spot some birds of prey in the sky, while on the river Brenta you’ll be able to see many other bird species... ready for birdwatching?